 An ABCS for a particular participating application should be responsible for implementing a single action.
-The action is the same in the case of a synchronous request-response pattern.
-In the case of a delayed response pattern, the carrying out of the request is implemented by one action and the carrying out of the response is implemented by another action.
+The action is the same in a synchronous request-response pattern.
+In a delayed response pattern, the carrying out of the request is implemented by one action and the carrying out of the response is implemented by another action.
 Hence, two ABCS would exist.